buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

     sch = SomeSchedulerClass(...,
         change_filter=my_filter)

-There are four attributes of changes on which you can filter:
+There are five attributes of changes on which you can filter:

 ``project``
     the project string, as defined by the ChangeSource.